-11.2.4 Bit Manipulation Instructions
+11.4.4 Bit Manipulation Instructions

-The CPU can set or clear any writable bit in the first 256 bytes of memory.
-Port registers, port data direction registers, timer registers, and on-chip RAM locations are in the first 256 bytes of memory.
+The CPU can set or clear any writable bit in the first 256 bytes of memory, which includes I/O registers and on-chip RAM locations.
 The CPU can also test and branch based on the state of any bit in any of the first 256 memory locations.
-Bit manipulation instructions use direct addressing.
-Table 11-4 lists these instructions.

 Instruction Mnemonic

-Clear Bit BCLR
+Bit clear BCLR

-Branch if Bit Clear BRCLR
+Branch if bit clear BRCLR

-Branch if Bit Set BRSET
+Branch if bit set BRSET

-Set Bit BSET
+Bit set BSET

 Table 11-4.
-Bit Manipulation Instructions
+Bit Manipulation Instructions 11.4.5 Control Instructions

-11.2.5 Control Instructions